-Note: Before restoring a configuration to an oMG, ensure that unit's version number matches the version number of the unit on which the configuration file was created on.
-See Obtaining General Information on page 51 for information on obtaining an oMG's version information.
+before restoring a configuration to an oMG, ensure that unit's version number matches the version number of the unit on which the configuration file was created on.
+See Section 11.1 - Obtaining General Information above for information on obtaining an oMG's version information.